Exemptions from the Shared Responsibility Payment for 2018

-Citizens and resident aliens living abroad are exempt from the health insurance mandate and will not be penalized for not having health insurance.
-An American living abroad is exempt from the shared responsibility penalty for each month that he is either a bona fide resident of another country or he meets the physical presence test for that month.
+Citizens and resident aliens living abroad are exempt from the health insurance mandate and won't be penalized for not having health insurance.
+An American living abroad is exempt from the shared responsibility penalty for each month that he's either a bona fide resident of another country, or if he meets the physical presence test for that month.
 Both the bona fide residence test and the physical presence test have the same meaning as when used in the context of the foreign earned income exclusion.

-Residents of the American territories of Guam, American Samoa, the Northern Mariana Islands, Puerto Rico, or the Virgin Islands are not required to obtain health insurance and are not be subject to the shared responsibility penalty.
-Specifically, such persons will need to reside at least 183 days a year in these territories.
+Residents of the American territories of Guam, American Samoa, the Northern Mariana Islands, Puerto Rico, or the Virgin Islands are not required to obtain health insurance and are not subject to the shared responsibility penalty, but they must reside at least 183 days a year in these territories.